benhur07b/yjp-attribution/qgis/scripts/README.md

 # QGIS Python scripts used in the automation

-This repository contains Python scripts for use in QGIS.
+This directory contains Python scripts for use in QGIS.
 Follow the instructions below to add and use these scripts in QGIS.

 ## Adding Python scripts to QGIS using the GUI